chuck21619/TypePublic/README.md

 **Plugin API for Actions and Sideboards**
 Programs like [sketch](#), Sublime Text, and Framer thrive on a community of designers and developers who build functionality into the application.
 This was only possible because the devs opened up the API and made it easy to create plugins and allow the creators to profit from their contributions (if they desire).
 It democratizes the feature-set for the application and only strengthens the user-base.

-**Git Integration**
-- changes indicated graphically, probably by the line numbers.

-**Unsplash Integration**
+**Integrations**

+**GitHub**

+**Unsplash**
 in the sideboard, you can search for images to use as placeholders or even for the final doc.
 We should also pull in the contributors credits as a reference for the bibliography.

-**Where the cursor was last**
-jumping around a document with something like *FIND* can leave you in a place within the document that you don’t want to be, maybe you just wanted to check something from earlier in the document, there should be a way to return to the last known position of the cursor AFTER an action that travels around the doc.
+**Jump to where the cursor was last** jumping around a document with something like *FIND* can leave you in a place within the document that you don’t want to be, maybe you just wanted to check something from earlier in the document, there should be a way to return to the last known position of the cursor AFTER an action that travels around the doc.

 **Serial to List**
 the ability to highlight a list of text in a series separated by commas (something, something, something, and something) and turning it into an ordered/unordered list, and vice versa.

-**Indie Publishers**
-build integrations with independent publishing or print houses.
-Empower individuals before getting in bed with a huge publisher.

 **Whiteboard/Storyboard**
 The option of viewing documents as a thumbnail gallery either in the folio, or in the workspace.
 The thumbnails would be sized according to standard 8.5x11 paper. (or their layout?)

 **Self Publishing Content Management System.**
 I think with compilers like Jeckyll, and services like blot or Small Victories which use a dropbox folder to host markdown files as web content, I think it'd be a big sell if someone could manage/publish a website (be it a blog, portfolio, or presentation) directly from the app without ever needing to open a browser.

 Type should allow for people to publish their writing on their own.
 If they have built a website or some other outlet then they should be accommodated
 I think I just want for people to be able to publish and manage their writing within the app.
 Would be interesting to make this apart of type, and to make the experience more understandable for non-programmers.

+It’d be cool to establish a skunkworks platform, something similar to Small Victories & Tiny Letter where everything is self hosted and all the data can be found in the app.

 **Vendor Layouts**
 The ultimate goal for TYPE is to be a headquarters for writing.
 Someone should be able to start and end their work from within the app and never need to leave and sign-in to another service or copy+paste their markdown somewhere else.
 Integrations with Online services like *Wordpress, Medium, Small Victories, and Mailchimp* would be extremely valuable to users.

 **Newsletter Services**
+Could Typy be its own engine for newsletters?
-letterfuel
+- letterfuel

 **Font Foundries**
 Partnering with Indie foundries to have print layouts use their unique font faces and font pairings (also for self-published websites?)
 Fatype
 Klim
 GrilliType

-It’d be cool to establish a skunkworks platform, something similar to Small Victories & Tiny Letter where everything is self hosted and all the data can be found in the app.

 **Slash commands**
 - /date - enters the current date